textpattern/textpattern.github.io/tags/if_yield.md

 category: tags
 published: true
 title: "If yield"
-Description: The if_yield tag tests the existence and/or value of a content set with the yield tag inside of an output_form container tag.
+description: The if_yield tag tests the existence and/or value of a content set with the yield tag inside of an output_form container tag.
 tags:
   - Conditional tags
   - Structural tags